DaryaEvd/seti_5th_sem/lab5/README.md

 ## SOCKS-PROXY

-This is a single treaded multiplexed SOCKS5 proxy server.
+This is a single threaded multiplexed SOCKS5 proxy server.

 ### TASK
 1. You must implement a proxy server that complies with SOCKS version 5.